Machine learning, quantum chaos, and pseudorandom evolution: Chaos and Unitary Designs

 For an arbitrary $k$-design, there is no unique or canonical way to generate members of the ensemble.
 For 1-design representatives, we will randomly draw elements of the Pauli group \cite{2017JHEP...04..121R}, and we will construct 2-design elements\footnote{This prescription only constructs $\epsilon$-approximate 2-designs.
 Throughout we will take $\epsilon=10^{-3}$ using the norm discussed in \cite{2017JMP....58e2203N}.} according to the procedure in \cite{2017JMP....58e2203N}.
 Physically, 1-designs are unique among designs because they cannot be used to model scrambling.
 This is because they can be factorized into operators acting on single qubits (see figure \ref{fig:circ}).

 It is straightforward to see why $k$-designs are desirable for use in practice: sampling an operator from the CUE faces an exponential cost $\mathcal{O}\left(e^{N}\right)$.
 There are, however, circuits which can construct particular $k$-designs that grow only as $\mathcal{O}(\text{poly}(N))$ \cite{2017JMP....58e2203N,2010arXiv1010.3654B}.
-Further, $k$-designs have found numerous applications in quantum information theory \cite{Adam2013thesis}.
+Further, $k$-designs have found other distinct applications in quantum information theory \cite{Adam2013thesis}.

 In particular, chaotic dynamics have been modeled with $k$-designs for the purpose of computing correlation functions.
 To understand this in context, let us briefly review some aspects of real-time dynamics for strongly coupled thermal systems.
 For 2-point functions, one typically finds